21 April 2026

-HAPAX ANNOUNCES COMMISSIONS FOR ITS EIGHTH ISSUE
+HAPAX ANNOUNCES COMMISSIONS FOR ITS NINTH ISSUE

 Notes: